hdemon/touchie/README.md

 $ touchie odd ./hoge/*.png
 ```

-### Find the odd size images and extend the size to even one, and fill the space with transparent pixel.
+### Find the odd size images and extend this size to even one, and fill the space with transparent pixel.

 ```bash
 $ touchie odd ./hoge/*.png